Lung Cancer Detector Visualizer and Offline Tester

-The purpose of the visualizer application is to let you view grayscale, 3-band and 8-band images, view ground truth building footprints and your solution's building footprint as overlays on these images, compare truth to solution and calculate your solution's score.
+The purpose of the visualizer application is to let you view 16 bit PNG CT scan images, view ground truth tumor contours and your solution's contours as overlays on these images, compare truth to solution and calculate your solution's score.

 Download the visualizer package and unpack it anywhere on your system.
 Open a command window in the directory where you unzipped the package and execute